 - Microsoft Teams is an app for instant communication

 Each tool is designed for a specific type of task and covers certain needs in your daily work.
 All three applications let you see your workflow from different angles.
-Using each of them, you can focus either on tasks themselves, or on the time you need to complete them, or on people working with these tasks with you.
+Using each of them, you can focus either on tasks themselves, on the time you need to complete them, or on people working on these tasks with you.

 But the more tools you use, the more time it takes to jiggle your apps and tabs.
 What if you can combine them and save time and energy, having a clear picture of all the workflow elements in one view?
 Let’s see how it can be done.